 Number Three: Tell your spouse – Pick a time when you’re both in listening mode, when neither of you is frustrated or hostile.
 Again, make it about what’s important to you, not about whether your spouse is doing their part.

 Number Four: Listen – Don’t sit back and listen, sit forward.
 Express with every part of you that you want to hear your spouse’s feedback – even when it’s not the feedback you wanted.

 Now, it’s just the beginning, but it’s a solid one.
 After this, you can take actions to help you process what you’re saying to one another, truly accept the other’s perspective, and learn to support each other’s personal growth.
 That growth will provide the cement to re-strengthen the foundation of your life together as a couple.

 I’m not going to kid you though.
 It may look like a simple process, but this can be really tough to do..
 It takes practice and often times it takes the guidance of an experienced therapist who can lead you through the process until it becomes more natural to you.
 If it feels daunting or like it could never work for your marriage, I urge you to have at least one conversation with us before you give up.
-You can give us a call or schedule an appointment online.
+You can schedule a free 15-minute Discovery Call to learn more and have all of your questions answered.
 Your marriage is worth at least the phone call, right?

 Why Your Spouse Won’t Do Couples Therapy January 12, 2021Are you wishing your spouse would go to therapy with you?
 If so, you aren’t alone!
 I saw a statistic recently that said 90% of couples that will divorce, will do so without having ever talked to a marriage...